 Float Plane Tour in Ketchikan, Alaska

 Known as the “Salmon Capital of the World”, Ketchikan, Alaska, is the southernmost city in Alaska and another popular cruise ship destination.
-Ketchikan is home to the world’s largest collection of standing totem poles, the Misty Fjord National Monument, and plenty of RAIN.
+Ketchikan is home to the world’s largest collection of standing totem poles, the Misty Fjords National Monument, and plenty of RAIN.

 White Pass and Yukon Route Railroad in Skagway, Alaska

-Skagway, Alaska is another popular cruise ship port of call when you head way up north to Alaska.
+Skagway is another popular cruise ship port of call when you head way up north to Alaska.
 This historic town was made famous by the 1898 gold rush, which lead to the discovery of about $30 million worth of gold.
 Now, Skagway is largely supported by tourism with much of its population being seasonal.

 Given the town’s rich history and magnificent landscapes, a ride on the White Pass Railway is routinely rated as the most popular excursion in Alaska.
-The 28 mile ride on this narrow gauge railway between Skagway, Alaska and Fraser, B.C. is sure to provide you with rich history, scenic views, and breathtaking photo opportunities.
+The 28 mile ride on this narrow gauge railway between Skagway, Alaska and Fraser, B.C. is sure to provide you with a historical narrative, scenic views, and breathtaking photo opportunities.
 You will get to see portions of the original Trail of ’98, among other notable sites.
-This tour is great for all ages and fitness levels, so make it a family day!
+We completed this tour during our first visit to Skagway and are glad we did.

-Sitka, Alaska, the former Russian capital of Alaska, is situated on the western shore of Baranof Island, located on the outer coast of Alaska’s Inside Passage.
+Sitka, Alaska is situated on the western shore of Baranof Island, located on the outer coast of Alaska’s Inside Passage.
 It is most known for its abundant wildlife year round.
 Sitka is only accessible by air and sea but is considered a remote location even by Alaskan standards; therefore, it is a less frequented cruise ship stop.
 If your cruise ship does stop here, there are several shore excursion options offering wildlife tours in Sitka Sound where you are guaranteed sightings of creatures such as sea otters, humpback whales, harbor seals, bald eagles, brown bear, and black-tailed deer.